nasa-nccs-cds/edask/README.md

 #### Configuration

-The edas configuration files are found in the edas/resources direcory.
+The edas configuration files, 'app.conf' and 'hosts' are copied to the edas configuration directory during the first installation of edas.
+The edas configuration directory is defined by the environment variable EDAS_CONFIG_DIR, and defaults to ~/.edas/conf if that variable is not defined.
+To set up a cluster, edit the
-To set up a cluster, copy the edas/resources/hosts.template file to edas/resources/hosts and edit to enter the names of the workers in your cluster.
-To setup EDAS server configuration, copy the edas/resources/app.conf file to ~/.edas/conf/app.conf and edit.
+'hosts' file to enter the names of the workers in your cluster.
+To setup EDAS server configuration, edit the app.conf file.
+The config parameters are described below.
 Log files will be written to ~/.edas/logs.

 #### Startup